Aldwark (York)

-Aldwark is a street in the city centre of York, in England.
+Aldwark is a street in the city centre of York, England.

 History

 The street runs inside the York city walls, and its name is presumed to refer to the walls of Roman Eboracum, which followed a similar line.
 The street was first recorded in the 1180s.
 The 10th-century church of St Helen-on-the-Walls was constructed just off the street, on what became known as St Helen's Lane, but this was demolished in the 1580s.

-The Merchant Taylors' Hall was built on the street in about 1415, and in the 17th- and early 18th-centuries, it was regarded as a desirable area, with several large houses constructed.
-The first Wesleyan Methodist chapel in the city was built at 40-42 Aldwark in 1759, and in 1892, the city's first synagogue since the resettlement of the Jews in England opened at 9 Aldwark.
-However, by the 19th-century, the street was run down, with many houses on the north-east side demolished for the construction of the Ebor Brewery, and various other industrial buildings being constructed.
+The Merchant Taylors' Hall was built on the street in about 1415, and in the 17th and early 18th centuries, it was regarded as a desirable area, with several large houses constructed.
+The first Wesleyan Methodist chapel in the city was built at Nos.
+40–42 in 1759, and in 1892, the city's first synagogue since the resettlement of the Jews in England opened at No. 9.
+However, by the 19th century, the street was run down, with many houses on the north-east side demolished for the construction of the Ebor Brewery, and various other industrial buildings being constructed.

 The brewery closed in 1956, and most of the other industrial buildings were demolished in the 1970s and 1980s.
 Their sites have been redeveloped with modern housing from the 1970s onwards, as part of an effort to encourage more people to live in the city centre.
 York City Council now describe the street as "a pleasant place to live and surprisingly quiet during the day considering it is so close to the bustling city centre".